The Right Complexity Measure in Locally Private Estimation: It is not the Fisher Information

 We provide this characterization in more detail and for general losses in Section~\ref{sec:local-minimax}.
 Moreover, we show a super-efficiency result that any procedure that achieves risk better than the local minimax complexity at a distribution $P_0$ \emph{must} suffer higher risk at another distribution $P_1$, so that this characterization does indeed satisfy our desiderata of an instance-specific complexity measure.

-The departure of these risk bounds from the typical Hellinger-based moduli of continuity~\eqref{eqn:hellinger-modcont} has consequences for locally private estimation and adaptivity of estimators, which we address via examples in Section~\ref{sec:examples}.
-For instance, instead of the classical Fisher information, an alternative we term the \emph{$L_1$-information} characterizes the complexity of locally private estimation: the classical Fisher information bounds are unobtainable.
-A challenging consequence of these results is that, for some parametric models (including Bernoulli estimation and binomial logistic regression), the local complexity~\eqref{eqn:private-local-minimax} is \emph{independent} of the underlying parameter: problems that are easy (in the classical Fisher information sense) are never easy under local privacy constraints.
-Our proofs, building off of those of \citet{DuchiJoWa18}, rely on novel Markov contraction inequalities for divergence measures, which strengthen classical strong data processing inequalities~\cite{CohenKeZb98,DelMoralLeMi03}.
+The departure of these risk bounds from the typical Hellinger modulus~\eqref{eqn:hellinger-modcont} has consequences for locally private estimation and adaptivity of estimators, which we address for parametric problems and examples in Section~\ref{sec:examples} and for general estimation in Section~\ref{sec:general-influence-functions}.
+Instead of the Fisher information, an alternative we term the \emph{$\bigLone$-information} characterizes the complexity of locally private estimation.
+A challenging consequence of these results is that, for some parametric models (including Bernoulli estimation and binomial logistic regression), the local complexity~\eqref{eqn:private-local-minimax} is \emph{independent} of the underlying parameter: nominally easy problems (in the Fisher information sense) are not so easy under local privacy constraints.
+Our proofs rely on novel Markov contraction inequalities for divergence measures, which strengthen classical strong data processing inequalities~\cite{CohenKeZb98,DelMoralLeMi03, DuchiJoWa18}.

-Developing adaptive procedures uniformly achieving the instance-specific local minimax risk~\eqref{eqn:private-local-minimax} is challenging, but we show that such optimal design is possible in a number of cases in Section~\ref{sec:examples}, including well- and mis-specified exponential family models, using an extension of classical one-step corrected estimators.
+Developing procedures achieving the local minimax risk~\eqref{eqn:private-local-minimax} is challenging, but we show that locally uniform convergence is asymptotically possible in a number of cases in Sections~\ref{sec:examples} and~\ref{sec:general-influence-functions}, including well- and mis-specified exponential family models, using stochastic gradient methods or one-step corrected estimators.